 If I posted this a few weeks ago, I would have told you WVD doesn’t have much in the way of management features.
 You were left to your own devices using existing Azure menus and services.
 Fortunately, Microsoft just launched a Management Console.
 Right now, it doesn’t have a whole lot, but it does make creating pools and publishing your resources a little more straight forward.

 In my opinion, WVD is still a little immature as a product and as such does not have the rich feature set of its competitors.
 If you want a more feature-rich management experience with WVD, you’ll need a third party product like CloudJumper’s Cloud Workspace Management Suite.

-Citrix and Microsoft have actually worked together on marketing Citrix Managed Desktops which can work with WVD – essentially allowing you to use some of Citrix’s tooling to better manage your WVD resources like the application delivery and presentation layer.
+Citrix and Microsoft have actually worked together on marketing Citrix Virtual Apps and Desktops Standard for Azure which can work with WVD – essentially allowing you to use some of Citrix’s tooling to better manage your WVD resources like the application delivery and presentation layer.
 I don’t have much of a head for the cost and business end of things but consuming WVD and using some of the Citrix products to improve the UX may make financial sense in the long run too.